Wisconsin Repossession Law

-Wisconsin law has consumers rights laws.
+Wisconsin law has consumer rights laws on repossessions.
 These laws are referred to as the "Wisconsin Consumer Act" and apply to a variety of transaction and situations.
 One specific place they apply relates to vehicle repossessions.
 These laws apply to vehicle financing and leases where they amount financed is $25,000 or less.
 You can find this amount on the purchase documents that you signed at the dealership.
 If you no longer have those documents, there are a few other ways we can assist in figuring that out.
 Just call for a free consultation and get the process started.
-Below is some additional information on the repossession process (and your rights) if the Wisconsin Consumer Act applies to your situation
+Below is some additional information on the repossession process (and your rights) if the Wisconsin Consumer Act applies to your situation.
+We offer free online scheduling for appointments.

 Process to Legally Repossess Vehicles